cspinetta/kamon-servlet/README.md

 ### Setting up
-To enable `kamon-servlet` on your app all you need to do is to add the Kamon Filter:
+All you need to do is to add the Kamon Filter on your Web App:

 * For Servlet 2.5: [`kamon.servlet.v25.KamonFilterV25`][2]
 * For Servlet 3.x.x: [`kamon.servlet.v3.KamonFilterV3`][3]